damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab_pages_setup.markdown

 _**Note:** Custom CNAMEs with TLS support were introduced in [GitLab EE 8.5][EE-85]._

-If you want, you can easily add your own domain name to your website hosted by GitLab.com.
+If you want, you are free to easily add your own domain name to your website hosted by GitLab.com.
+It's not required though, you can always use the standard GitLab Pages subdomain accessed under `https://mynamespace.gitlab.io`.

+_Features_

+- Besides including your own domain, you can add your custom **subdomain** to your GitLab Pages project (e.g. `subdomain.example.com`)
+- You can enter more than one domain aliases **per project** (e.g. `example.com`, `example.net` `my.example.org` and `another-example.com` pointing to your project under `mynamespace.gitlab.io` or `mynamespace.gitlab.io/myproject`).
+A domain alias is like having multiple front doors to one location.
+- If you want to enable `https` secure connection to your domains, you can affix your own SSL/TLS digital certificate to **each** custom domain or subdomain you've added to your projects.

+_How to do that_

 - From your project's dashboard, go to `Settings` -> `Pages` -> `+ New Domain`

 - Add your domain to the first field: `mydomain.com`

 - If you have a SSL/TLS digital certificate and its key, just add them to their respective fields.
-This will enable `https` secure connection to your custom domain.
 If you don't, just leave the fields blank.

 - Click on `Create New Domain`.

-- Finally, access your domain control panel and create a new `CNAME`  DNS record pointing to `username.gitlab.io`:
+- Finally, access your domain control panel and create a new `CNAME`  [DNS record][dns-cname] pointing to `username.gitlab.io`:

 ```
 mydomain.com CNAME username.gitlab.io